peiyichiang/Hproject_Fullstack/README.md

 ### 6. Deploy smart contracts
 Deploy contracts
 ```
-yarn run deploy --chain 1 --ctrtName contractName
+yarn run deploy --c 1 --ctrtName contractName
 ```
-where chain can be 1 for POA private chain, 2 for POW private chain, 3 for POW Infura Rinkeby chain
+where chain can be 1 for POA private chain, 2 for POW private chain, 3 for POW Infura Rinkeby chain,

+and contractName can be either platform, multisig, assetbook, registry, tokencontroller, erc721splc, or crowdfunding.

 ### 7. Test deployed smart contracts
 ```